Massive Khan rally defies Pakistan ruling party

-Khan, 59, is riding a wave of dissatisfaction with the government of President Asif Ali Zardari, who co-chairs the ruling Pakistan People's Party (PPP), and is facing challenges from the military, the supreme court and political opponents after a year of cascading crises.
+Khan, 59, is riding a wave of dissatisfaction with the government of President Asif Ali Zardari, who co-chairs the ruling Pakistan People's Party, and is facing challenges from the military, the supreme court and political opponents after a year of cascading crises.

 Even at the lower estimate, it is among the largest political rallies held in Karachi in recent years.